packagist/private-packagist-docs/docs/self-hosted/kubernetes-migration-guide.md

 ### Adjust domain names

-In case you initially set up Private Packagist Self-Hosted Kubernetes with a different domain name, you can now edit the domain names in the Admin panel, if necessary adjust your DNS entries, and shut down the old Private Packagist Self-Hosted instance.
+In case you initially set up Private Packagist Self-Hosted Kubernetes with a different domain name, you can now edit the domain names in the admin panel.
+If necessary, adjust your DNS entries, and shut down the old Private Packagist Self-Hosted instance.